Teyuto/videojs-popups/readme.md

 ## Options

-Each popup in the `player.popups` array can have the following options:
+Each popup in the `popupsManager.add` array can have the following options:

 - `id`: Popup identifier
 - `content`: HTML content of the popup.